Is hard fork backward compatible

 Participants should carefully consider the implications of a hard fork before making a decision on which chain to support.
 Factors such as the level of community support, technical improvements, long-term viability, and potential risks should be evaluated.
 It is essential to research and understand the proposed changes to make an informed decision.

-See also How to cut carbon fiber fork tube
+See also How to make your own bitcoin fork

 In conclusion, hard forks in blockchain represent a significant milestone in the evolution of the technology.
 They allow for improvements and innovations but also present challenges and decisions for participants.
 Understanding the implications and considerations associated with hard forks is crucial for navigating this complex landscape.